 There were 2,817 admissions into the hospitals, including relapses, with 39 deaths.
 The main diseases were: continued fever 585 (12 deaths), febris synochus 23 (2 deaths), pulmonary abscess 193, pneumonia 139 (3 deaths), splenitis 4 (1 death), phthisis pulmonalis 10 (5 deaths), catarrhus acutus 49 (3 deaths), dysenteria 103 (3 deaths), apoplexy 1 (1 death), diarrhoea 150 (3 deaths), venereal 239, gonorrhoea 127.

 27 Apr 1822 Baptism of Graham Alexander Balneavis born 10 April 1822, son of Georgiana and Lt Col Henry Balneavis.
-The child died on 23 May 1822, aged 7 weeks.
-(Military and Civil Cemetery Floriana).
+The child died on 23 May 1822 (Military and Civil Cemetery Floriana).

 10 May Baptism of John Duncan Campbell Macnab born 11 April 1822, son of Elizabeth Mackay Campbell and Deputy Assistant Commissary General Duncan Macnab.
 Elizabeth was the eldest daughter of Duncan Campbell Sheriff-Substitute Campbeltown who had married at Leith in 1817.